Arurikku/ost-to-pst/README.md

 This is obviously free, and there is no license or whatever.

+It will glitch if you use a ridiculously large file (over 4gb)

 ---

 ### There very well might be bugs, please let me know of any